Presented by the Rotary Club of Oberon MARCH 13-15 2025

 Oberon Rotary are funding the festival and most events are free to attend.
 We’re planning a workshop for the residents at the Columbia Age Care facility; and a workshop and performance for the students at Oberon High School.

 The two feature events are the Shakespearean Festival Feast and Performance to be held at The Malachi – 14 March (this is the only ticketed event); and a free full performance of A Midsummer Night’s Dream at the Oberon Common on the evening of 15 March.
-More deatils about both these events will follow soon.
+You’ll find details of both events below.

 There are some who would ask why Oberon needs a Shakespeare Festival.
 They might say that Oberon has done quite well for a very long time without one.
 And they would be right.